adamschonewille/phys408OpticalCavity/LabNotebook.md

 $(0.200 \pm 0.001 )$ mW
 Reflected
 $(16.34 \pm 0.02)$ mW
-	Reason for losses: we had to reflect it off an additional mirror in order to take this measurement.
+Reason for losses in this case: we had to reflect it off an additional mirror in order to take this measurement.
 We find the power loss of this additional mirror
 Power before Additional Mirror
-$(19.51Transmission for M1:
-(A \pm 0.01)$ mW
+$(19.51 \pm 0.01)$ mW
  Loss of 1.5 mW into M1
  Then out of the M1 another loss of 1.5